ideal-postcodes/address-finder-examples/README.md

 > Address Finder Examples

-This repository contains examples of how to use Address Finder with different JavaScript bundlers.
+This repository contains examples of how to use Address Finder with different JavaScript bundlers and frameworks.

 ## Example Setup